hydra/iced/examples/tabbed_document_ui/README.md

 	- [ ] Draggable divider between sidebar and content.
     - [ ] Tests for individual components.
     - [ ] Integration/Behavioral tests.
-    - [ ] Some way of closing all the tabs in one go.